OpenKNX/OFM-FileTransferModule/README.md

-# FtpServer over KNX Bus
+# FileTransfer over the KNX Bus

 Implement this Module to upload/download files on your device.
+You can also do a firmware update.

 ## Step 1
 Add the Module to your platform.ini and set the fileystem size.